jdw5/surge-vanguard/README.md

 `defineActions` returns an array where you can specify the actions to perform on the data.
 There are three actions types available `PageAction`, `InlineAction` and `BulkAction` to use to separate them.

 ## Core
-We provide a complete API documentation for the classes and traits provided by Vanguard, including the relevant namespacing.
+We provide a complete API documentation for the classes and traits provided by Conquest\Core, including the relevant namespacing.
 Abstract classes are not included in the documentation, but are available in the source code.

 ### Table
 Tables can be generated from the command line using `php artisan make:table`.